grigory-leonenko/redux-easy-actions/README.md

 npm install redux-easy-actions
 ```

-### Problem or what for it...
+### The Problem

-[Redux](http://rackt.github.io/redux) is a great library for build JavaScript apps.
-But there is one problem, string constants as "Action Type".
+[Redux](http://rackt.github.io/redux) is a great library for JavaScript application building.
+But there is an inconvenience with the original solution: namely, "ACTION_TYPES" implemented as string constants.

 ```js